 Posted on Wednesday, May 15, 2024

 This is the most significant drawing in North America.
 It lives at the Metropolitan Museum of Art in New York City.
-It is a set of preparatory sketches for the Libyan Sibyl figure in the Sistine Chapel in the Vatican Palace, by Michelangelo Buonarroti.
+It is a page of preparatory sketches for the Libyan Sibyl figure in the Sistine Chapel in the Vatican Palace, by Michelangelo Buonarroti.
 It is a series of anatomical drawings of his male assistant, for the large fresco painting of the female prophetess, twisting as she closes a massive book.

 It is among the greatest drawings produced by humanity.
-It showcases the artist handling confidently a massive amount of anatomic detail, observed directly from life, in a quick but subtle drawing, with a perfect balance of light and dark, hard lines and soft details, in a complex and dynamic pose.
+It showcases the artist confidently handling a massive amount of anatomic detail, observed directly from life, in a quick but subtle drawing with a perfect balance of light and dark, hard lines and soft details, in a complex and dynamic pose.